 By having HTTPS-only communication enforced, all external communication outside of your Enterprise portal, such as ArcGIS Server services and Open Geospatial Consortium (OGC) services, are secured as your portal will only access to external web content if HTTPS is available.
 Otherwise, external content is blocked.

-However, there may be instances in which you would like to enable both HTTP and HTTPS communication within your portal.
+However, there may be instances in which you want to enable both HTTP and HTTPS communication within your portal.
 To learn how to enforce HTTP and HTTPS for all communication in ArcGIS Enterprise, see Configure HTTPS.

 From the administrator directory, you can disable HTML access to both the ArcGIS Portal Directory /<context>/sharing/rest and the ArcGIS REST services directory /<context>/rest/services.
 This can help reduce the chance that your portal items, services, web maps, groups, and other resources can be browsed, found in a web search, or queried through HTML forms.
 Disabling access to these directories also provides further protection against cross-site scripting (XSS) attacks.